A true City legend and one of the world's best strikers...

 In 2014/15, he had his best season yet in terms of goals, scoring 32 to take his overall tally past 100 in all competitions.
-In 2015/16 he scored 29 from 42 games – achieving the 100 Premier League goals milestone in the process and he began the 2016/17 season in blistering form with 11 goals in his first six games and looks to be on course for his best season yet in the sky blue.
+In 2015/16 he scored 29 from 42 games – achieving the 100 Premier League goals milestone in the process and he began the 2016/17 season in blistering form with 11 goals in his first six games and ended with 33 goals in all competitions.

 He broke Eric Brook's 78-year Club record when he scored City's third in a 4-2 win at Napoli to move on to 178 goals for the Blues and thus create a new record.
 His 30 goals during 2017/18 won him a place in the PFA Team of the Year before injury ended his season with his tally on 199 goals for the Blues.